robertoDorado/php-framework-8/README.md

    composer update
    ```

-4. Execute as migrations dentro do container
+4. Run the migrations inside the container

    ```docker
    docker exec -it php-apache-8 /bin/bash